 The International Harvester (“IH”) Scout was the right product offered at the right time when it launched in 1961.
 Within its first three model years, IH produced 100,000 units.
-Those were the kind of production numbers that used to make the Big Three automakers notice, so it’s no surprise that by 1966 Ford launched its Bronco and Chevrolet its K5 Blazer for 1969.
+Those were the kind of production numbers that made the Big Three automakers notice, so it’s no surprise that 1966 Ford launched its Bronco and Chevrolet K5 Blazer in 1969.

-This 1969 International Scout Aristocrat Edition, currently listed here on Craigslist in Denton, Texas (Dallas), features the extremely rare 232 cubic inch inline six-cylinder engine, which was offered only in the early part of 1969 before IH management reduced consumer’s choice to either the inline-four (which was essentially the company’s V8 cut in half) or the 304 cubic inch V8.
+This 1969 International Scout Aristocrat Edition, last listed in January 2023 on Craigslist in Denton, Texas (Dallas), features the extremely rare 232 cubic inch inline six-cylinder engine, which was offered only in the early part of 1969 before IH management reduced consumer’s choice to either the inline-four (which was essentially the company’s V8 cut in half) or the 304 cubic inch V8.
 This driver-quality example appears to have minimal rust and is ready for a quality restoration.

-Currently offered for $17,900, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for International Scouts of all body styles and powertrains produced between 1965 and 1971.
+Last offered for $17,400 (the original ask was $17,900), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for International Scouts of all body styles and powertrains produced between 1965 and 1971.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Scout featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #3 “Good” estimate of $16,950 and its #2 “Very Good” appraisal of $27,300 before making adjustments for the rare inline-six powertrain and the even rarer Aristocrat package,